What Is My Cat’s Tail Telling Me?

 - Wrapped around you or another cat: This is a sign of intimacy, comfort and friendship: “I like you!”

-- Straight at an angle behind them: Hmm, I am interested.
+- Your cat holds it at an angle behind: Hmm, I’m feeling interested.
 Please kneel down and stretch your hand towards me so I can give it a sniff.

-- Between the cat’s hind legs: I am worried; approach me slowly, if at all.
+- Between the cat’s hind legs: I’m feeling worried; you should approach me slowly, if at all.

-- Swaying side to side: Don’t disturb me, I am focused and could attack something soon.
+- Swaying side to side: You shouldn’t disturb me, I am focused and could attack something soon.

 - Slapping back and forth: I am upset, best to leave me alone until my mood passes.